Dieglock/TableLab/README.md

 Lets say the bean in question is Word(id, name, usage_example, created, updated);

-1. Extend TableLab with your object: "WordTable extends TableLab<Word>".
+1. Extend TableLab with your object:

+          WordTable extends TableLab<Word> {...}

-2. Declare life cycle ad DbHelper: "Wordtable.create(db)" and "WordTable.drop(db)"
+2. Declare life cycle ad DbHelper:

+          Under onCreate()
+          Wordtable.create(db)

+          under onUpgrade()
+          WordTable.drop(db)

 3. Give your self a nice method at DbManager, like:

           public WordTable openWordLab() {
           return new WordTable(mActivity, writable())
      }

-4. You can instantiate like this:
+That is all.
+WordTable has all the crud.
+You can open close it like this:

           DbManager manager = new DbManager(activity);
           WordTable wordLab = manger.openWordLab();

-wordLab can SAVE, UPDATE, DELETE, LIST, LIST LIKE, LIST EXACT, PRINT DATABASE SCHEMA... and more.

           manager.closeLab(wordLab); // do nor forget

 # Entension example